Close

 Enlist the Help of a Qualified Criminal Defense Attorney

 Should you be charged with driving under the influence (DUI), you need a qualified and experienced criminal defense attorney to represent you.
 If you find yourself in this situation, look no further than Vic Carmody Jr., P.A.
 No matter the circumstances of your case, the sooner you get in touch with a qualified criminal defense attorney, the better chance you have for a favorable outcome.
 Over the years, we have helped numerous defendants who have been charged with DUIs.
-Please call us for a free consultation today, and we can help you defend yourself when you are arrested and charged with a crime in Mississippi.
+Please call us for a consultation today, and we can help you defend yourself when you are arrested and charged with a crime in Mississippi.

 Contact Us